johanmz/FMBerry/README.md

 sudo make install
 ```

-If building FMBerry in step 6 fails it might be necessary to rename references to the old v1.6.3 .so and .a files:
+If building FMBerry in step 6 fails with ``undefined reference to `gpiod_edge_event_buffer_new'`` or similar, it might be necessary to rename references to the old v1.6.3 .so and .a files:
 ```
 sudo mv //usr/lib/aarch64-linux-gnu/libgpiod.so //usr/lib/aarch64-linux-gnu/libgpiod.so.BAK
 sudo mv /usr/lib/aarch64-linux-gnu/libgpiod.a /usr/lib/aarch64-linux-gnu/libgpiod.a.BAK